feexq/java-advanced/Lab2/README.md

 - **Model Classes**: Represent domain entities such as User, Product, and Order, annotated for validation.
 - **Utility Classes**: Provide the core validation logic using reflection and manual approaches.
 - **Main Class**: Contains the entry point to demonstrate validation and compare performance.
+- **Processor Class**: The ValidationProcessor class is an annotation processor that ensures the correct usage of custom validation annotations (@NotNull, @StringLength, @NumberRange).

 ## Requirements
 - **Java 17 or later**